dart-lang/stream_transform/README.md

 Prevents a source stream from emitting too frequently by dropping or collecting values that occur within a given duration.

+# distinctWhen

+Allows developers to apply the distinct operator on a Stream conditionally.

 # concurrentAsyncMap

 Like `asyncMap` but the convert callback can be called with subsequent values